 The CARBOCON team is also at your disposal as a central contact partner with interdisciplinary expertise.
 In connection with our range of services, this enables us to take care of various customers with different requirement profiles.

 CARBOCON supports the projects from the first analysis to the subsequent application.
-The spectrum of projects ranges from comprehensive consulting on strategic, operational and technical issues in the use of carbon reinforced concrete technology to 'classic' planning for the strengthening of bridges and other structures with carbon concrete.
+The spectrum of projects ranges from comprehensive consulting on strategic, operational and technical issues in the use of carbon reinforced concrete to 'classic' planning for the strengthening of bridges and other structures with carbon concrete.

 What can we do for you?